tdilauro/Simplified-wiki/Configuration.md

 * [[Customize your lane configuration.|LaneConfiguration]]
 * Customize the language collections your library offers.
-* Set up a logging integration with Loggly.
 * Restrict which titles certain patrons can borrow.
 * Restrict which lanes certain patrons can see.